Orca Slicer

 Advanced Features (For Pro Users)

-- Arachne Wall Generator – Generates walls with variable thickness for stronger parts.
+- Arachne Wall ai 3d Print Generator – Generates walls with variable thickness for stronger parts.

 - Lightning Infill – Extremely fast infill strategy for prototypes.